Category: Info

 Smoke Alarm Duties For Victorian Landlords (Rental Providers):

-• Ensure smoke alarms are correctly installed and in working order.
+• Ensure alarms are correctly installed and in working order.

 • Ensure they are tested at least annually.